sviluppomania/qtranslate-separate-comments/readme.txt

 == Changelog ==

+= 1.1.1 =
+Fixed a bug related to proper setting of the language/redirecting back.
+The code was tested both from a root-level install and a sub-directory install.

 = 1.1 =
 * Fixed the `fix_comments_count()` function(a typo was returning the wrong comments count) - thanks @hyOzd
 * Added support for qTranslate's "Query Mode"